-APHA is committed to promoting quality improvements in public health systems in a comprehensive way across the nation.
+APHA remains committed to promoting quality improvements in public health systems.
 This effort is in keeping with the recent consensus statement developed by the Public Health Quality Forum (PHQF) under the leadership of the Assistant Secretary for Health (ASH), U.S. Department of Human Services (HHS).
 View the Statement on Quality in the Public Health System.

 Quality in public health is the degree to which policies, programs, services and research for the population increase desired health outcomes and conditions in which the population can be healthy.

-More recently, the Assistant Secretary for Health, Dr. Howard Koh, in support of these efforts remarked that: "A fundamental function of the public health system is to safeguard and improve the quality of health in America."
+The Assistant Secretary for Health, Dr. Howard Koh, in support of these efforts remarked that: "A fundamental function of the public health system is to safeguard and improve the quality of health in America."
 Dr Koh released a statement on September 21, 2009 entitled "Quality in the Public Health System".
-Dr. Koh announced that a strategic partnership has been established with APHA to ensure that the public health leadership is actively engaged in quality improvement.
-Dr. Koh's complete statement can be viewed on www.hhs.gov/ophs/

 Expanding on Dr. Koh's "Vision for Public Health Quality", "Priority Areas for Improvement of Quality in Public Health" was published by P. A. Honore and Wakina Scott, U.S. Department of Human Services, Office of the Assistant Secretary of Health November 2010.
 View the complete publication (PDF)

-APHA’s quality initiatives will include but are not limited to:
+APHA’s quality initiatives include but are not limited to:

 For more information about these initiatives, contact: